 (One of the best-known trend followers, John Henry, just decided to close his shop by year-end.
 Even Bill Dunn is having a really tough year and dwindling assets under management.)

-Trend followers try to keep head above water when times are bad and rather bet on having infrequent spectacular gains.
+Trend followers try to keep their heads above water when times are bad and rather bet on having infrequent spectacular gains.
 It goes without saying that this can be very hard to stomach for many investors who are not familiar with the strategy.
 I certainly will not put all my net worth in this.
 And human nature tends to think for the short term and withdraw funds at the wrong time.
-Waiting for the large outlier trendfollowing move requires patience and acceptance of big drawdowns.
+Waiting for the large outlier trend following move requires patience and acceptance of big drawdowns.

 (Just a sidenote.
 Those who invested in ordinary mutual funds over the last decade haven’t much to show for, either.
 And don’t forget those Japanese who invested in the late ’80s.
 They are still waiting/hoping.)